This page features Commons Library publications relevant to the current conflict in Ukraine.

 Follow safety and security requirements

 The EU requires safety and security declarations on imports from and exports to the UK.
-The UK Government will introduce these declarations for imports from the EU starting from 1 July 2022.
-Exporting from the UK, a trader generally has to make an exit summary declaration.
+The UK Government does not currently require these declarations for imports from the EU.
+When exporting from Great Britain to the EU, a trader generally has to make an exit summary declaration.

 Submitting customs declarations can be complex.
-The Government Border Operating Model (PDF 4.1MB) recommends (p30) that businesses get a contract with a customs intermediary who can do this on their customers’ behalf.
+The Government Border Operating Model (PDF 3MB) recommends (p22) that businesses use a customs intermediary who can do this on their customers’ behalf.
 HMRC has lists of customs agents and fast parcel operators.

 Traders can find information on customs and tax rules through various UK government channels:

 - Brexit: guidance for businesses leads to information on HMRC processes for importing and exporting.